 Pelmeni is a kind of Russian food.
 It is still debated whether Serbia or Ural is the place of origination.
 Pelmeni is made from unleavened dough and consists of a filling or minced meat which can vary from pork to venison, though venison is considered to be more traditional and fish.
 Veggies like cabbage and radish are also added in small amounts.

-Dim sim is a Chinese inspired snack which has gained popularity in Australia.
+Dim sim is a Chinese inspired snack that has gained popularity in Australia.
 Made from dough with meat or vegetable fillings, the dim sim became popular due to a spelling mistake in the menu by a vendor and became called dim sim.
 Though they may almost sound the same, dim sims are bigger and have a thicker dough than the Chinese dim sum.

 Gyoza is a Japanese style dumpling that has a much thinner dough that the typical dumpling.
 Made in various styles, Yaki-Gyoza, which is pan-fried and sui-gyoza which is steamed and deep fried which is called age-gyoza.
 The gyoza has more hints of garlic in it and is served with a soy-based tare sauce.